open/close all folders

 Appearances: Oratorio Tangram (debut), and MARZ

 Voiced by: Kikuko InoueA seemingly-omniscient, alien supercomputer which has the devastating capability to distort the fabric of reality itself.
 As a result, many view it as the ultimate weapon, akin to wielding the power of a god, and an arms race has begun between organizations to claim it as their own.
-Unbeknownst to all, Tangram is a sentient, female being capable of human thought and communication, its intentions not harmful to anyone.
-She serves as the titular Final Boss of Oratorio Tangram.
+Unbeknownst to all, Tangram is a sentient, female-voicing data being capable of human thought and communication, its intentions not harmful to anyone.
+She serves as the titular Final Boss of both Oratorio Tangram and MARZ.

 - Attack Her Weakpoint: When she opens her eye, SHOOT IT!

 - Beam Spam